top of page

 The Sunk Cost Trap

 Have you ever thought or said, "We've been together 15 years.
-I can't throw that away"?
+I can't throw that away?"

 That's the sunk cost fallacy talking.
 You're letting the past dictate your future, even when your present is miserable and empty.

 Think of it like living in a house that's falling apart.
-The roof leaks, the plumbing and electrical is shot, and the foundation is cracked.
+The roof leaks, the plumbing and electrical are shot, and the foundation is cracked.
 You've poured years into maintaining it, so you tell yourself, "I can't just walk away now."
 But every day you stay, you're investing in something that no longer supports you.

 Truth: Those years you've invested in weren't wasted.
 They were part of the journey.